What is the Cornea?

 Blurry vision can be a sign of a much more serious disease or disorder.
 If your eyesight has become blurred you may suffer from a common problem such as nearsightedness or may simply be experiencing the normal aging process of the eyes.
-However you may have a condition that requires more advanced treatment.
-No matter what the cause of your blurred vision the the expert staff at Newsom Eye is here to help.
+However, you may have a condition that requires more advanced treatment.
+No matter what the cause of your blurred vision the expert staff at Newsom Eye is here to help.

 Refractive Surgery & Blurry Vision

 Refractive eye surgery was created to help you improve the natural visual properties of the eye, thereby helping you reduce or eliminate the need for glasses and contact lenses.
 LASIK is the most common form of refractive eye surgery utilizes an excimer laser to reshape the curvature of the cornea.
 This technology has been effective in the treatment of myopia, hyperopia, and astigmatism.